zachspar/setup-tool/README.md

 # Setup Tool Action

-> [!NOTE] This action is geared for setting up simple CLI tools from a tarball
+> [!NOTE]
-> URL.
+> This action is geared toward setting up simple CLI tools from a tarball URL.

 A GitHub Action to setup _any_ tool.